arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/event-driven-priority-queue-orchestration/README.md

 }
 ```

 A `StackId` is returned immediately.
-CloudFormation accepts the request and begins provisioning asynchronously.
-Wait for completion:
+CloudFormation begins asynchronous provisioning.
+The wait command is then run to block until a terminal state is reached.

 ```bash
 aws cloudformation wait stack-create-complete \